Intellectual Property: Copyright and Related Rights (M5076)

 15 credits, Level 6

-You’ll examine aspects of copyright law, related rights, and unregistered and registered designs.
+The module covers aspects of the law of copyright, related rights, and unregistered and registered designs.

-You’ll be introduced to the principles of intellectual property law and its philosophical and economic justifications.
-You’ll also look at in-depth analysis of particular issues in the law and policy of intellectual property, such as internet 'piracy'.
+The module aims to introduce the principles of intellectual property law and its philosophical and economic justifications, but will also encourage in-depth analysis of particular issues in the law and policy of intellectual property, such as internet 'piracy'.

 The focus of the module will be on UK law and policy, but reference will be made to EU and international law where relevant.